-Remote consultation, and/or face to face consultation will be delivered by appropriately trained Practitioners, who have:
+Remote consultation, and/or face-to-face consultation will be delivered by appropriately trained Practitioners, who have:

-- Registered with the General Optical Council (GOC) - Registered on the NHS England Performers List (Optometrists only) - Have an enhanced DBS check (or application in progress) - Have completed Safeguarding Level 2 (Adults), and Safeguarding Level 2 (Children) - Appropriate levels of Indemnity (including Medical Negligence insurance) - Have completed GOC continuing education and training requirements to demonstrate up to date competency.
+- Registered with the General Optical Council (GOC). - Registered on the NHS England Performers List (Optometrists only). - Have an enhanced DBS check with update service. - Have completed Safeguarding Level 2 (Adults), and Safeguarding Level 2 (Children). - Appropriate levels of Indemnity (including Medical Negligence insurance). - Have completed GOC Continuing Professional Development requirements to demonstrate up to date competency.